smartsdk/mongo-rs-controller-swarm/README.md

 - [ ] Add healthchecks to docker compose for MongoDB
 - [ ] Add a test suite (possibly with TravisCI - even though it may work only for a single node cluster)
 - [ ] Add utilities to launch a Swarm Cluster to allow 1 click test

+## Contributions
+Contributions are welcome in the form of pull request.